deyarchit/knowledge-architecture-evaluations/README.md

 ```

 ## Future evaluations
-- [] Measure the impact of context rephrasing w.r.t to the input query
+- [ ] Measure the impact of context re-phrasing w.r.t. the input query
-- [] Measure the impact of hybrid search (combination of TF-IDF and semantic search)
+- [ ] Measure the impact of hybrid search (TF-IDF + semantic)
-- [] Measure the impact of using smaller chunks in embeddings (< 500 chars) to increasing semantic uniqueness
+- [ ] Measure the impact of using smaller embedding chunks (< 500 chars) to increase semantic uniqueness